of graduate employers say relevant experience is essential to getting a job with them

 Managing Profitable Food and Beverage Operations

-Students focus on developing an understanding of the operational aspects of the restaurant and bar sector by evaluating and applying management concepts, models and techniques.
+You will focus on developing an understanding of the operational aspects of the restaurant and bar sector by evaluating and applying management concepts, models and techniques.
 You will look for innovative ways to improve outputs whilst considering any contemporary issues and how they may impact on this sector of business.
 By analysing and evaluating a range of business scenarios, you will seek to deliver efficiency and profitability.

 Masters Research Project